There is something downright magical about celebrating Christmas in Europe.

 From there, head to Prague, where you can sip glühwein in the shadow of the Astronomical Clock.

-Afterward, loop into Bavaria, where charming Nuremberg, home to one of the most famous Christmas markets on the planet.
+Afterward, loop into Bavaria, where you’ll find charming Nuremberg, home to one of the most famous Christmas markets on the planet.

 Munich + Salzburg + Bolzano